Nectar vs. Purple Mattress Comparison

 The article below will compare and contrast Purple vs. Nectar.
 We will cover factors including construction, firmness, price, sleep experience, and more.
 Both products are great options, but this guide will help you choose the best mattress for your specific situation.

 Keep in mind that this article will focus on the flagship models for each company.
-Both offer a variety of products, but the comparison below will look exclusively at the flagship Purple and Nectar mattresses (“Original Purple” and “Nectar”, respectively).
+Both offer a variety of products, but the comparison below will look exclusively at the flagship Purple and Nectar mattresses (“The Purple Mattress” and “Nectar”, respectively).
 We have full in-depth reviews for both Nectar and Purple, so you can read through those for an even closer look at each option.

 Mattress Construction Comparison